History of professional baseball in Milwaukee: 1994–1998: Taking it National

 In 1994, Major League Baseball adopted a new, expanded playoff system.
 This change would necessitate a restructuring of each league from two divisions into three.
 The Brewers were transferred from the old AL East division to the newly created AL Central.
 (Due to the baseball strike, however, the new-look playoffs and World Series did not materialize that year.)

 In March 1995, two new franchises—the Arizona Diamondbacks and Tampa Bay Devil Rays—were awarded by Major League Baseball, to begin play in 1998.
 It was decided to add one new team to each league.
-At the time, however, MLB did not want to have an odd number of teams per league because they would either have to give teams many more off-days than in the past, or interleague play would have to be extended year-round, or both (14 years later however, another realignment would cause there to be an odd number of teams in each league with year-round interleague play).
-In order for MLB officials to continue the existing schedule, where teams play almost every day and where interleague play is limited to a few days per year, both leagues would need to carry an even number of teams.
+At the time, however, MLB did not want to have an odd number of teams per league because they would either have to give teams many more off-days than in the past, interleague play would have to be extended year-round, or both (in 2013, however, the realignment of the Houston Astros from the National to American League gave both an odd number of teams, necessitating year-round interleague play).
+For MLB officials to continue the existing schedule, where teams play almost every day and where interleague play is limited to a few days per year, both leagues would need to carry an even number of teams.
 The decision was made to have one existing club switch leagues.

 This realignment was widely considered to have great financial benefit to the club moving.
 However, to avoid the appearance of a conflict of interest, Commissioner (then club owner) Bud Selig decided another team should have the first chance to switch leagues.
 The Kansas City Royals of the American League's Central Division were asked first, but they decided not to move over to the National League's Central Division.
 The choice then fell to the Brewers, who, on November 6, 1997, elected to move to the National League's Central Division.
 At the same time, the Detroit Tigers agreed to move from the AL East to the AL Central (to replace Milwaukee).
 The Tampa Bay Devil Rays joined the AL East and the Arizona Diamondbacks joined the NL West.
 Had the Brewers elected not to move to the National League, the Minnesota Twins would have been offered the opportunity next.

-Milwaukee had formerly been a National League town, having been the home of the Braves for 13 seasons (1953–65) until their relocation to Atlanta.
+Milwaukee had formerly been a National League town, having been the home of the Braves for 13 seasons (1953–1965) until their relocation to Atlanta.
 With the Brewers having joined the National League, their pitchers would be forced to bat with the NL not adopting the designated hitter at the time of the move.
 The Brewers would resume playing with a DH full-time in 2020 and from 2022 onward after the NL officially adopted the rule.